PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 the remaining Pad→Mul helper may be migrated only as its own complete indexed unit, not through isolated mechanical edits.

+The refreshed inventory selected input passthrough.
+Four production locations contained an exact consecutive `leading input → Asin/Acos → Erf` sequence;
+HardSwish/HardSigmoid follows only after intervening layout rewrites and was therefore excluded from this group.

+`run_input_unary_passthrough_cleanup` now replaces those four triples with stable `LAYOUT_PLAN` IDs `layout.leading_input_passthrough`, `layout.asin_passthrough`, and `layout.erf_passthrough` in priorities 10/20/30.
+Each implementation uses the shared ModelIRGraphIndex and LayoutState for input/output rewiring, boundary-transpose removal, and tensor/layout pruning.
+Model-only preflight scans only for relevant capability; indexed guards require a single leading-chain user, the Mul/Atan2 Asin branches, or the Abs/Sign Erf branches before snapshotting.

+Sequential verification completed with:

+- `3 passed, 758 deselected` for leading-input, Asin, and Erf group fixtures;
+- `24 passed` for architecture and deterministic pass-efficiency checks;
+- `1081 passed, 5 deselected, 2 warnings in 137.72s` for the full direct suite;
+- Tier 0 `Acos_11.onnx` `-cotof` evaluation with every output compared, `evaluation_pass=true`, maximum absolute error `7.972121238708496e-07`; the Asin spec changed once across four invocations and was the only spec to take a snapshot.

+All temporary output, log, and metrics files were deleted.
+Execution remained single-process and sequential, with no new dependency or TensorFlow import.

+Next migrate the separate four-location
+`HardSwish → HardSigmoid → HardSigmoid-Mul` sequence.
+Preserve the later two-pass occurrence in its existing reversed `HardSigmoid-Mul → HardSigmoid` order rather than forcing it through the three-spec runner.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`

 ### Completed work